akanadocs/docs-test/ag/envision_reference/env_create_dataset.md

 * The timestamp dimension will group all metrics collected with a timestamp within the same collection time interval.
 * The dimension can be deleted if you are not interested in time based aggregations but there must be at least one Date dimension for aggregation over time to function properly.

-To add another dimension select **New Dimension**.
+To add another dimension, select **New Dimension**.
 A pop-up displays where you can enter a name, a description, a type, a default value (if any), and if the dimension is required or not.

 ![Envision](images/env_creating_dataset5.jpg "Add New Dimension")